dbekaert/RAiDER/README.md

 [![Language](https://img.shields.io/badge/python-3.7%2B-blue.svg)](https://www.python.org/)

 RAiDER-tools is a package in Python which contains tools to calculate tropospheric corrections for Radar using a raytracing implementation.
-Its development was funded under the NASA Sea-level Change Team (NSLCT) program and the Earth Surface and Interior (ESI) program.
+Its development was funded under the NASA Sea-level Change Team (NSLCT) program and the Earth Surface and Interior (ESI) program (NTR-51433).
 U.S. Government sponsorship acknowledged.

 Copyright (c) 2019-2020, California Institute of Technology ("Caltech").
 All rights reserved.

 THIS IS RESEARCH CODE PROVIDED TO YOU "AS IS" WITH NO WARRANTIES OF CORRECTNESS.
 USE AT YOUR OWN RISK.

 ## Contents